LilDojd/is_positive/README.md

 Contributions are welcome!
 Please note that all pull requests must be accompanied by a notarized statement declaring that you understand the cosmic consequences of your actions.

-## License

-This project is licensed under the "Please Don't Actually Use This" License.

 ## Acknowledgements

 The Rust compiler for not completely giving up on us.